mikegazzaruso/autodub/README.md

 - **Live Progress Updates**: Detailed text display of process phases in real-time
 - **Enhanced Error Handling**: Robust handling of file permissions and language codes
 - **Broad format support**: Works with various video formats including iPhone videos (MOV), MP4, and others
+- **English User Interface**: Complete English UI for improved accessibility and user experience
+- **Consistent Default Voice**: Option to select male or female default voice when not using voice cloning
 - **Hardware Acceleration**:
   - Apple Silicon (MPS) acceleration on M1/M2/M3 Macs
   - CUDA acceleration on Windows and Linux with NVIDIA GPUs